Skip to contents

 m.order

 the order that the matching takes place.
-Allowable options include "largest", where matching takes place in descending order of distance measures; "smallest", where matching takes place in ascending order of distance measures; "closest", where matching takes place in order of the distance between units; "random", where matching takes place in a random order; and "data" where matching takes place based on the order of units in the data.
+Allowable options include "largest", where matching takes place in descending order of distance measures; "smallest", where matching takes place in ascending order of distance measures; "closest", where matching takes place in ascending order of the smallest distance between units; "farthest", where matching takes place in descending order of the smallest distance between units; "random", where matching takes place in a random order; and "data" where matching takes place based on the order of units in the data.
 When m.order = "random", results may differ across different runs of the same code unless a seed is set and specified with set.seed().
 The default of NULL corresponds to "largest" when a propensity score is estimated or supplied as a vector and "data" otherwise.
+See Details for more information.

 caliper

 the width(s) of the caliper(s) used for caliper matching.
+Two units with a difference on a caliper variable larger than the caliper will not be paired.
 See Details and Examples.

 std.caliper